asnajder/zero-config/README.md

 You can fix the partition size now if you have access to another linux host:
 `sudo fdisk /dev/<device> then e, 2, <enter>, w`

-If not, I believe it will do it on first boot.
+If not, I it will do it on first boot.

 **Note:** On Mac you’ll need a VM and to share the EMMC drive to it after flashing- you just need this VM to access the file system on your EMMC, so you can use UTM and pick an easy to setup / use Linux VM (Matt suggested: Debian 11 xfce or something easy)